OfficeDev/office-ui-fabric-core/src/components/Dialog/Dialog.md

         </div>
     </div>
     ```
-3. Add the following `<script>` tag to your page, below the references to jQuery and Fabric's JS, to instantiate all Breadcrumbs on the page:
+3. Add the following `<script>` tag to your page, below the references to jQuery and Fabric's JS, to instantiate all Dialog components on the page:
     ```
     <script>
         $(document).ready(function() {